adamdubsky/github-setup/README.md

 # CS3560 Example Projects
-An example project that uses Doxygen, Makefile, Catch2, Travis CI.
+"Fib" - an example project that uses Doxygen, Makefile, Catch2, Travis CI.
 =======
-This is an example project that uses Doxygen, Makefile, Catch2, and of course Git.
+"Fib" is an example project that uses Doxygen, Makefile, Catch2, and of course Git.

 This is a simple project that contains some of the tools used in the class, including: